plone/plone.api/docs/contribute/develop.md

 If the issue description says `No one is assigned` it means no-one is already working on it and you can claim it as your own.
 Click on the button next to the text and make yourself the one assigned for this issue.

-Based on our {ref}`git_workflow` all new features must be developed in separate git branches.
+Based on our {ref}`git-workflow` all new features must be developed in separate git branches.
 So if you are not doing a very trivial fix, but rather adding new features/enhancements, you should create a *feature branch*.
 This way your work is kept in an isolated place where you can receive feedback on it, improve it, etc.
 Once we are happy with your implementation, your branch gets merged into *master* at which point everyone else starts using your code.